 Organizations have implemented various strategies to effectively address this shortage in the supply chain.
 These include the development of existing employees, talent retention programs, skills enhancement initiatives and diversification of recruitment sources as key initiatives.

-The role of IoT in addressing the labor shortage
+The role of IoT in overcoming the labor shortage

 By implementing IoT sensors and devices, routine tasks can be automated, reducing the reliance on manual labor.
 This measure helps companies to overcome the general labor shortage in logistics and it is estimated that it can be applied to 60% of manufacturing tasks.
 This not only increases efficiency, but also minimizes the risk of disruption due to labor shortages.